 New technologies have given integrators more options than ever before.
-Access control featuring biometrics and the advanced capabilities of video analytics are creating smarter cities.
+Access control featuring biometrics and analytics are creating smarter cities.
 BCDVideo Vice President Tom Larson discusses the role biometrics and analytics play in video surveillance.

 Biometrics in the Security Market

 We’ve seen biometrics for the past 8-10 years, whether we’re talking about hand geometry readers or iris readers, the biometrics base has been out there.
 It’s getting better.
 The adoption rate has been slow due to the accuracy of biometrics.

 As other industries have impacted the biometrics market, the accuracy has become much better.
 End users are seeing this as a benefit.
 Instead of using traditional access control cards, now they can use thumbprint readers, iris readers, etc. It’s something that’s definitely coming along quickly.

 We’ll see more because of cybersecurity and the need to secure buildings.
 We will see a lot more two-factor authentication.
 To get into sensitive areas of the building, you may need to use a biometric scanner on top of using your access control card.
 I think you will see more and more of that type of solution being used.

 There are not a lot of companies in our space doing it and doing it well.
 As more people are looking for it, there are limited vendors offering biometrics.

 Analytics is really erupting in the market, more so than biometrics.
 There only so many biometric options being used: fingerprint, iris, so there are limitations.
 Being with iris, you have to literally put your head up to a goggle to grab a reading.

 Analytics is something that is more relevant and erupting very quickly because we are, in some ways, adapting analytics that Google may be using for other things.
 Or you see technology that Facebook is using where it’s identifying people in pictures.
 We’re taking that technology and adapting for video surveillance.
 Now, our analytics are very accurate.